Table of Contents

 Most airlines allow ONE carry-on piece of baggage, plus ONE personal bag (purse, computer case, camera bag, etc) per passenger.
 Each airline has it’s own weight and size restrictions for carry-on baggage.
+Here is a nifty little chart for carry-on size for 150+ airlines.
 Yes, I know…some people still get away with hauling oversized pieces of luggage onto a plane, holding up the flow of passengers while they push and shove it into the overhead compartment – BUT, airlines are beginning to police their allowances for carry-on more stringently.

 We stick to 17.5lbs (8kgs) each to comply with airlines with stricter weight restrictions and a size which is even less than the standard for most airlines.
 My pull-along non-expandable carry-on measures – 21.5in x 14.5in x 8in (55cm x 36cm x 20cm).
 Rick never has a problem with his duffle bag-type carry-on, which easily slips into the handy measuring slot at airport gates.